bbatsov/emacsredux/_posts/2026-07-13-replacing-flyspell-with-jinx.md

 `M-$` is bound to `ispell-word` by default, so rebinding it to `jinx-correct` feels quite natural. `jinx-languages` allows you to switch the active languages for the current buffer on the fly.

+Note that those bindings are not optional - Jinx doesn't bind any keys globally and `jinx-mode-map` is empty, so out of the box there's no way to even trigger a correction!
+The package does come with a few handy bindings of its own, but they live on the misspelled words themselves (via overlay keymaps) and are active only while point is on one of them.
+More on that in the next section.

 One thing to keep in mind - Jinx uses a small native module to talk to libenchant, and this module gets compiled automatically the first time you